Silver Spring Day School Parent Handbook

 • had diarrhea in the past 24 hours

-*Any thermometer reading 100.0 degrees Fahrenheit or above is considered a fever.
+• had a fever in the past 24 hours (any thermometer reading 100.0 degrees Fahrenheit or above is considered a fever).